 A Loan With a Cosigner

-A person with poor credit history can add a cosigner to a loan.
+A person with poor credit history can ask someone to consider co-signing a loan.
 A cosigner is a guarantor of a debt that accepts to take on repayment for the entire loan amount if the primary borrower cannot pay.
 If the primary borrower does make their payments, the cosigner doesn’t have to take any other active part with the loan.
-Personal loans, credit cards, online payday loans, auto loans, and mortgage loans can all have a cosigner.
+Personal installment loans, credit cards, payday loans, auto loans, and mortgage loans can all have a cosigner.

 A Business Loan in Some Situations